jgsrty/jgsrty.github.io/docs/english/DailySentence/2025/09September.md

 # September
+## Day 18
+#### Occasionally, school officials will try to shut down or censor student papers, if they find their writing embarrassing or offensive.
+But usually these disagreements are resolved by discussion.

+#### At some colleges, the student newspaper is connected to a professional program in journalism.
+But, most of the time, the idea behind the paper is to get students to research the facts, debate the issues, and learn how to get their opinions expressed.

+#### You might wonder whether enough things happen at a college to fill out a weekly paper.
+There are often problems with the budget and cuts to programs.
+New buildings go up, or are torn down.
+Policies change; tuition goes up; classrooms become crowded; and personnel come and go.

+#### University morale and funding often reflect government policies and social attitudes.
+These tie the college to the larger world.

+#### Should the university pay attention to student activities off-campus?
+Committees meet, with student representation, to set guidelines for these matters.

+#### Corporate sponsors today are buying exclusive rights to distribute their products on campus.

+#### Student newspapers are an important training group for democracy.
+They are also very interesting to read.

+#### Canada has about fifty accredited universities spread across ten provinces.
+All, except one, are primarily government-funded.
+This means that there is considerable uniformity regarding programs, administration and policy.
+Private colleges tend to be smaller and are mostly based on a religious curriculum.

+#### Most universities offer programs in the Humanities, Social Sciences and pure Sciences.
+Many have additional faculties such as Education and Physical Education.
+Many programs that lead directly to a position in the workplace are given at community colleges.
+Community colleges differ from universities because their programs involve job training and practical experience.
+Their programs are considered to be less abstract and academic than university programs.
+However, a university degree may be less likely to lead directly to a job.

+#### Universities, however, were founded mainly as liberal arts institutions.
+This means that their original intent was to prepare people to be well-rounded human beings and knowledgeable citizens.
+So nearly all universities have programs in literature, languages, philosophy, culture, music, history and politics, as well as studies that are more job-related.

+#### A pass B.A. or B.Sc. degree in Canada is normally three full years of study after secondary school.
+A bachelor degree with honors includes one more year of study.
+A Master's degree is a further one or two years.
+A doctorate usually requires four or more years.
+This is similar to the United States, except that their bachelor degree is normally three years, and their master's degree may be up to three years.

+#### As long as you keep up with your readings and assignments, you should be able to avoid major difficulties.
+Facilities for athletics, student radio and newspapers, pubs and lounges and generally pleasant surroundings make campus life agreeable.

 ## Day 16
 #### A commission was formed to obtain control of all land along the Niagara River.
 This was made easier because a narrow strip along the river was already government land.